 As you might now expect, there’s one more danger to avoid.

-Supposing the correct organiser is chosen to fit the nature of the task, its execution needs to be adequate.
+Supposing the correct organizer is chosen to fit the nature of the task, its execution needs to be adequate.

 Clark and Lyons (2004) highlight poor execution as a major factor behind dual coding’s diminished impact.

 Above all, teachers need to make their handwriting legible.
-To be confident of this, printing in a clear, bold style with no florishes or elaborations, is essential.
+To be confident of this, printing in a clear, bold style with no flourishes or elaborations, is essential.